vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 INTRODUCTION TO THE TANTRĀLOKA

 siderable influence on the making of Jayaratha-as an academician and as a top grade spiritualist both.
 He is avowedly indebted to Sankhadhara for his pro- ficiency in all the secular sciences1 including the science of grammar, the science of linguistic interpre- tation propounded by Jaimini and all other empirical disciplines. Śankhadhara was perhaps known as Sangadhara (if it is not a scribal aberration) also.
 He owed his acquisition of all the Saivite learning and insight into Saiva scriptures to Kalyāṇa, who was an embodiment of the divine.
 In fact Jayaratha's blissful experience flowing from the realization of oneness of Śiva is exclusively due to him, who was instrumental in removing all the dirt and mental fickle- ness.
-No other teacher except Kalyāņa has claimed reverence from Jayaratha in glowing terms in the opening verses of the Tantralokaviveka where he is likened to an ocean whose drops of compassion made Jayaratha self-realized without the fall of mortal frame and whose sermons were carried out with the
+No other teacher except Kalyāņa has claimed reverence from Jayaratha in glowing terms in the opening verses of the Tantrālokaviveka where he is likened to an ocean whose drops of compassion made Jayaratha self-realized without the fall of mortal frame and whose sermons were carried out with the

 1. ।